-Holy Trinity is proud to offer all students access to its secured internet.
+Holy Trinity is proud to offer all students 1:1 devices and access to its secured internet.
 The internet is provided for students to conduct research and communicate with others.
 Access to these services is given to students who agree to act in a considerate and responsible manner.
+Please see our attached Technology Policy for a full description of our policies and student expectations.